 Copy the text below and then paste that into your favorite email application.

-Funeral services will be held at 2:00 P.M.
-Saturday, April 15, 2023 at Southside Baptist Church in Ozark with Reverend Kenneth Hale and Reverend Raymond Moncreif officiating.
-Burial will follow in the church cemetery.
-The family will receive friends from 1:00 until 2:00 P.M.
-Saturday at the church.
+Funeral services will be held at 10:00 A.M.
+Saturday, May 15, 2021 in the Fuqua Bankston Funeral Home Chapel with Reverend William “Bill” Hovey officiating.
+Graveside services, with military honors, will follow at 12:00 Noon in the Vernon Cemetery, Vernon, Florida.
+The family will receive friends from 5:00 until 7:00 P.M.
+Friday at the funeral home.

 This site is protected by reCAPTCHA and the